 EMPLOYER SPONSORED VISA

-A Work Visa can be applied from in or outside of Australia, and we can arrange the Bridging Visa as part of the process.
-You can bring your family and the Work Visa is a pathway to permanent residency (often without waiting two years).
+A Work Visa can be applied for from in or outside of Australia, and we can arrange the Bridging Visa as part of the process.
+You can bring your family and the Work Visa is a pathway to permanent residency (often without waiting two years – ask us how).

 SPONSORED EMPLOYEE VISA

-Whether you are an Australian business or overseas business, if you would like to employ an overseas worker to fill a skilled position in Australia then you should consider a Work Visa (commonly called a 457 Visa).
+Whether you are an Australian business or overseas business, if you would like to employ an overseas worker to fill a skilled position in Australia then you should consider a Work Visa (commonly called a TSS -Subclass 482 Visa).

-With the Work Visa, you can employ a migrant worker for either up to 12 months or four years depending on whether you are an established or start-up business, in an occupation that appears on the Consolidated Sponsored Occupation List.
+With the Work Visa, you can employ a migrant worker for either up to 2 years or four years depending on whether the occupation is on the short term (STOL) or medium-long term (MITSSL) occupation list.
 By sponsoring a migrant worker on a Work Visa, you will have security that this employee will be loyal to you for as long as they wish to remain on that Work Visa.

 Before you can employ a migrant worker, your business would need to be approved as a Standard Business Sponsor and we can help you with this process.